greencoder/noaa-dwml-to-json-xslt/README.md

     $ xsltproc noaa.xsl source_file.xml | jq '.'

-You can also use the `python -mjson.tool` to format the JSON (I think JQ is a faster, but the python command should be available on your system by default):
+You can also use the `python -mjson.tool` command to format the JSON (I think JQ is a faster, but the Python command should be available on your system by default):

     $ xsltproc noaa.xsl source_file.xml | python -mjson.tool